How different is Metro Style (WinRT) development really? The beta post

-Note: Before you read this post, it is using the public consumer preview (beta) of Windows 8, VS 11 & .NET 4.5, so I expect some issues will likely be resolved in later releases.
-Check the site out for more info!
+Note: Before you read this post, it is using the public consumer preview (beta) of Windows 8, Visual Studio 11, and .NET 4.5, so I expect some issues will likely be resolved in later releases.

-With the beta of Win8, VS 11 & .NET 4.5 now out I thought I should post again (first post about this can be found here – recommended reading to see how it has improved) how it has improved or changed since the alpha.
-This is not meant to be an exhaustive list, it is a list of the most common things (where most common is what I use, because I am pretty common
+With the beta of Win8, Visual Studio 11, and .NET 4.5 now out, I thought I should post again (first post about this can be found here – recommended reading to see how it has improved) how it has improved or changed since the alpha.
+This is not meant to be an exhaustive list, but rather a list of the most common things (where "most common" is what I use, because I am pretty common 😜).

 Namespaces

-Namespaces have been polished and there is a much better alignment of the new awesomeness to the old so this is getting much better.
+Namespaces have been polished, and there is much better alignment of the new awesomeness to the old—so this is getting much better.

 #if NETFX_CORE